jim108dev/pebble-pc-communication-example/README.md

 Currently:

 1. The data is read from csv in form of a string and a time values and send via a Python script.
-1. The demo app receives them, stores them, display a summary.
+1. The demo app receives them via *AppMessage*, stores them.
 1. It can display the data.
-1. It updates the time and sends it back.
+1. It updates the time and sends it back via *Data-Logging*.
 1. The data is received and stored to csv via a Python script.

 ## Install